 After loading the disc your operating system will open a selection window with different options for playback.

-If your operating system doesn't open the selection window you still have the possibility of access via the Explorer or Computer.
+If your operating system doesn't open the selection window you still have the possibility of access to the optical drive via the Windows Explorer or the Computer.